Jesus frees lawyer from a judgmental spirit

-In the days following cleansing prayer, a deep-seated joy overflowed from my heart.
+In the days following renewal prayer, a deep-seated joy overflowed from my heart.
 An unfamiliar awareness of the Holy Spirit and my sinful tendencies became increasingly apparent.
 I began gradually grasping the gravity of sin and the depth of repentance.
 I found myself asking God to bring to my mind anything that offends Him because I long to remain as intimate to Him as I can.

 It was like my eyes, my heart and my mind were sensing life afresh.

-Cleansing prayer is really just the start of a journey to pursuing a clean and pure heart for God.
+Renewal prayer is really just the start of a journey to pursuing a clean and pure heart for God.
 There is still a great need to remain alert.

-Only months after my cleansing prayer session, I unknowingly allowed my mind to dwell on an ungodly thought.
+Only months after my renewal prayer session, I unknowingly allowed my mind to dwell on an ungodly thought.
 Soon, I became overwhelmed with doubt, unbelief, sorrow, bitterness, and fear.
 My joy had visibly disappeared and my mind was circling in confusion.
 I was reluctant to ask for help and was left blind to my own oppression.

 I finally reached a tipping point and reached out for prayer and confession.
 A prayer counselor gently reminded me of the need to continue to repent and cast out any ungodly spirits.
-Having gone through a cleansing prayer session, I was equipped to conduct my own cleansing with the authority God has given to us through Jesus Christ.
+Having gone through a renewal prayer session, I was equipped to conduct my own cleansing with the authority God has given to us through Jesus Christ.
 God has since faithfully restored my joy, and I am determined to let nothing ungodly to block me from Him.